Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Sherwood Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 4: ENGLISH LANGUAGE ACQUISITION PROGRESS: By June 2024, the rate of Emergent Bilingual/English Learners increasing at least one composite score level on the new TELPAS will meet or exceed the expected growth target for English Language Proficiency Status.
+Performance Objective 4: ENGLISH LANGUAGE ACQUISITION PROGRESS: By June 2025, the rate of Emergent Bilingual/English Learners increasing at least one composite score level on TELPAS will meet or exceed the expected growth target for English Language Proficiency Status.

-2022-23: New TELPAS Progress Rate 52% (Baseline Year)
+2022-23: TELPAS Progress Rate 52% (Baseline Year)

-Evaluation Data Sources: 2023 Federal Identification of Schools
+Evaluation Data Sources: 2023 Federal Identification of Schools and 2024 Texas Education Agency Data Tables

 Strategy 1: EBs and Non-EBs will participate in speaking and writing activities throughout the content areas.
 To increase language learning, all teachers will be trained on the English Language Proficiency Standards (ELPS) and be expected to plan for both content and language objectives in their lesson plans.
 These objectives will be reviewed with the students at the beginning and end of the lesson.
 Strategies for speaking and oral language development will be included.
 Funding for reading materials (ELPS Flip Book) or substitutes for professional learning may be required.